elastic/kibana/src/plugins/embeddable/README.md

 #### Comparators
 Comparators allow a page to track changes to an embeddable's state.
 For example, Dashboard uses comparators to display a UI notification for unsaved changes, to reset changes, and persist unsaved changes to session storage.

-A comparitor must be provided for each property in an embeddable's RuntimeState.
-A comparitor is a 3 element tuple: where the first element is a publishing subject providing the current value.
+A comparator must be provided for each property in an embeddable's RuntimeState.
+A comparator is a 3 element tuple: where the first element is a publishing subject providing the current value.
 The second element is a setter allowing the page to reset the value.
-The third element is an optional comparator which provides logic to diff lasted stored value and current value.
+The third element is an optional comparator function which provides logic to diff this property.

 For example, [initializeTitles](https://github.com/elastic/kibana/tree/main/packages/presentation/presentation_publishing/interfaces/titles/titles_api.ts) provides an implemenation for the titles publishing package.
 Comparitors are provided for each property from `SerializedTitles`.